vpenso/scripts/docs/code/rust/vars.md

   |     ^^^^^ cannot assign twice to immutable variable
 ```

+> We get the primary benefit we want from immutable-by-default: mutable code is
+> explicitly called out, so you know where to look for bugs.

+> Reducing the number of mutable variables in code makes its understanding
+> infinitely easier because you know that once a variable has been given a
+> value, it remains that way.
+You don’t need to carefully look for places where
+> the value might be mutated...in practice you end up passing lots of values by
+> reference to avoid copy costs.
+In those cases, it’s very useful to know that
+> calling a specific function won’t mutate its arguments

 ## Shadowing

 Multiple variables can be defined with the same name, which **masks
 access to a previosly declared varriables** beyond the point of shadowing

+> Shadowing is different from marking a variable as `mut`, because we’ll get a
+> compile-time error if we accidentally try to reassign to this variable without
+> using the `let` keyword.
+By using `let`, we can perform a few transformations
+> on a value but have the variable be immutable after those transformations have
+> been completed.

 ```rust
 fn main() {